hadialqattan/arabic-ms-forms-extension/README.md

 After the installation, the extension will automatically add `lang=ar` to the proper Microsoft Forms' URLs.

-To disable the extension from working for a certain time, just press its icon (the icon will appear in black & white).
+To disable the extension from working for a certain amount of time, you only need to press its icon (the icon will appear in black & white), same for re-enabling.

 ## Contributing